Cost of Living Comparison Between Italy and Hong Kong (China) Cost of Living Comparison Between Italy and Hong Kong (China)

 Monthly Cost of Living

-Italy is roughly 38% cheaper than Hong Kong (China) on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Italy is roughly 38% lower than in Hong Kong (China) on average – the gap runs across housing, groceries, transport, and services.

 CityCost data is based on AI and user input – minor inaccuracies may occur.